Our mission is to protect the interest and resources of Kansas farmers by creating a desire to grow cotton through research, promotion, and education.

 The Kansas Cotton Association serves as a voice for those who grow and gin cotton in Kansas.
 The organization was founded because three gins recognized that a need among the cotton community in the state needed to be met.
 That need is still being met through the organization’s efforts today.

 The Kansas Cotton Association’s purpose is to serve cotton growers in the state and advocate for the fiber crop whenever and wherever possible.
-Hear about the ongoing efforts of the organization from President Gary Feist below.
+Hear about the ongoing efforts of the organization from President Gary Feist.

 Cotton is a relatively young crop in Kansas compared to others.
 Despite that fact, it has proved to be prosperous.
 What does the future look like for growing cotton in Kansas?
-KCA President Gary Feist shares his thoughts below.
+KCA President Gary Feist shares his thoughts.

 The goal of increasing cotton production in Kansas makes progress each day but can truly be seen during harvest time.
 Southwest Kansas farmer Tom Lahey shares his experience with cotton at this time of the year in this video.